-Lower School tutorials can be scheduled with the teachers or Learning Specialists for a mutually agreeable time before, during, or after school, at the teacher's discretion.
+Lower School tutorials can be scheduled with the teachers or Learning Specialists before, during, or after school, at the teacher's discretion.

 Middle School teachers and Learning Specialists may extend office hours before, during, or after school to provide time for students to ask questions and receive extra help outside of the classroom, by appointment.